There is a specific, reliable pattern on r/PMP: “I scored 80%+ in PMI Study Hall. I felt ready. I failed the real exam.”

 Why you have it

 In the real world, delivery rewards decisiveness.
 Shipping matters.
-If you come from a startup, a trading floor, an emergency-response role, or any delivery-intense environment, you’ve built a career on not over-thinking.
+If you come from a startup, a trading floor, or emergency response, you’ve built a career on not over-thinking.

 Why PMI hates it

-Because PMI philosophy is explicit that the PM’s job is to optimize long-term project and stakeholder outcomes, not short-term throughput.
+Because PMI is clear: the PM’s job is to protect long-term outcomes, not short-term throughput.
 A PM who sacrifices context-gathering for speed may ship the sprint but miss the business outcome.
-Every PMP question that tests speed bias has an option labeled “make the call now” as a trap and another labeled “gather information and consult” as the correct answer.
+Every speed-bias question has a “make the call now” trap.
+The correct answer is always “gather information and consult.”

 How to detect it in your prep

 Look at questions where you picked the “just decide” option and were wrong.
 What’s the success rate on those?
-If you’re regularly picking the fastest-to-resolution option on questions where collaboration or context-gathering was the correct answer, you have speed bias.
+If you keep picking the fastest option when collaboration was the right answer, you have speed bias.

 What to do